creativelittledots/woocommerce-pay-later/README.md

 }
 ```

 Orders that are checked out via Pay Later result in the status of **pending**.
-Customers can pay for the Order by click the **Pay button** in their My Account > Orders area.
+Customers can pay for the Order by clicking the **Pay button** in their My Account > Orders area.

 ## Installation